 To answer those all important questions: “What’s Barcelona like in September?
 Is it still crowded?
 What’s the weather like?”
 And a few other things…

-Thoughts and images gathered on Sunday 20th September 2015
+Thoughts and images gathered on Sunday 20 September, 2015 by your local beach bum of a guide, Ben Holbrook

 The clave of Cuban music ebbs and flows in the breeze, slow and smooth and filled with joy.
 It’s the perfect soundtrack and interrupted only by hawkers’ cries – “Mojitos, mojitos.
 Fresh mojitos!”
 They leave behind them wisps of mint and lime that remain in your nostrils, a warm glow in your chest.
 Perhaps everything really is going to be OK.